 - Must be in color, with white background, size 3.5 x 4.5 cm.

-- The face must be uncovered, without glasses or any kind of decorations.
+- The face must be uncovered, without glasses or any kind of hats or facial veils.

 - Without digital retouch (no photoshop).